29-Year-Old Cornerback – Indianapolis Colts

 Darius Butler Contract Information:

-Agreed to a two-year contract with the Colts in March of 2013.
+Agreed to a two-year, $5 million contract with the Colts in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Darius Butler – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.